JamesB0T/Windsensor_WiFi_1000/README.md

 * Measuring from wind speed and wind direction
 * Robust mechanics
 * Weight <= 200g
-* Small enought for a 22 feed sailboad
+* Small enought for a 22 feed sailboat
 * Weatherproof and UV stable
 * Visible by night
 * No cabeling for sensor signals